-I was thinking this activity would be more fitting for Henry [my preschooler] than it was for George [just a toddler] but George surprised me and not only got a kick out of doing it, but did it pretty darn well!
+I was thinking this activity would be more fitting for Henry (my preschooler) than it was for George (just a toddler).
+But George surprised me and not only got a kick out of doing it but did it pretty darn well!

-With our Kool-aid pitcher filled with water [only about half full] and some plastic cups set out to pour into.
-George filled the cups, emptied the pitcher and asked for more water.
-I refilled and refilled that pitcher!
+We filled our Kool-aid pitcher about half-full with water and set out some plastic cups to pour into.
+George filled the cups, emptied the pitcher, and asked for more water.

 He snuck sips of water during the entire activity.
-A plus for a hot day like it was!
+Extra water drinking is always a plus for a hot day!

 It wasn’t until Henry joined us for only a minute or two that he began pouring the water from the cups back into the pitcher to reuse it.

-George gained confidence through pouring and towards the end of our activity, he was doing it one handed, holding the cup in his other hand and mostly making it all.
+George gained confidence through pouring and towards the end of our activity, he was doing it one-handed, holding the cup in his other hand and mostly making it all.

 Water activities are definitely go-to activities for both the boys in this house!